itatipaul/itatipaul/README.md

 ### 01 · SK-CERT CyberGame 2026 Showcase

 A searchable, in-page archive of **82 documented cybersecurity challenges** spanning offensive security, cryptography, OSINT, forensics, and malware analysis.
-Presents challenge context, solution methodology, supporting artefacts, and results as structured case studies.
+Every write-up gets the full treatment: context, method, evidence, and receipts.

-CyberGame is SK-CERT's (Slovakia's National Cyber Security Centre) national cybersecurity competition and official ECSC qualifier.
-Since 2025, a parallel edition — CyberGame Kenya — has run on the same platform under Kenya's Ministry of Information, Communications & The Digital Economy, with the 2026 edition marked by attendance from the Slovak Ambassador to Kenya and Kenyan ICT security officials.
+CyberGame is SK-CERT's (Slovakia's National Cyber Security Centre) national cybersecurity competition and official ECSC qualifier — proof that Slovakia takes "capture the flag" more seriously than most countries take capturing actual flags.
+Since 2025, a parallel edition — CyberGame Kenya — has run on the same platform under Kenya's Ministry of Information, Communications & The Digital Economy, with the 2026 edition drawing the Slovak Ambassador to Kenya and Kenyan ICT security officials to the (virtual) launch.
+Two countries, one flag format, zero shortage of enthusiasm.

 **Stack:** `React` · `TypeScript` · `Vite` · `Tailwind CSS` · `GitHub Actions` · `GitHub Pages`